 - 1/3 cup peanut butter

-- 2 tsp lime juice plus more to taste
+- 2 teaspoon lime juice plus more to taste

-- 3 tbsp water plus more as needed
+- 3 tablespoon water plus more as needed

 - Add all ingredients to a small blender and blend until smooth.
 Alternatively, you can stir by hand; if you go this route, grate the ginger (instead of mincing it) and whisk together with a hand whisk until smooth.